tinne26/kage-desk/tutorials/misc/ebitengine_game.md

 Layout(logicWinWidth, logicWinHeight int) (canvasWidth, canvasHeight int)
 ```

-Ebitengine calls `Layout()` with the current window size in logical or *device-independent pixels*, which are pixels divided by the display scaling.
+Ebitengine calls `Layout()` with the current window size in logical or *device-independent pixels*, which are pixels divided by the display scaling[^1].
 Then, based on this "window size", you can tell Ebitengine what do you want your "canvas size" to be.
 The canvas size is the specific size in pixels of the "canvas" you want to draw your game graphics to.
-If the canvas size is different from the window size, then Ebitengine will automatically apply some scaling to your "canvas" so it fits the current window.
+If the canvas size is different from the window size with the display scale applied, then Ebitengine will automatically apply some scaling to your "canvas" so it fits the current window.

 You are probably still super confused.
 Logical pixels?
 Display scaling?
 Window size?
 Canvas size?
 Are there "real pixels" too then?
-Weeeeell... on some platforms you can have "real pixels", and on others not, like macOS.
-Sometimes you don't know exactly how your pixels will end up being projected to the screen.
+Weeeeell... on some platforms you can have "real pixels" and on others not (e.g. macOS).
+Sometimes you simply don't know exactly how your pixels will be projected to the screen.
 We are still going to try our best.

 ### One step at a time

 Let's start with a low-resolution game.
 Imagine you make a game with a very small 128x72 resolution (128 pixels wide, 72 pixels tall) and want it to look as good as possible on Ebitengine.
 When we say 128x72, we are referring to our "canvas size".
 We will make pixel art assets that fit within a game screen of that size.
 Canvas sizes are not some abstract dimensions: your sprites have a concrete amount of pixels, and you position these sprites in concrete positions of the canvas.
 Artists can set each pixel with love, care and certainty.
 Simple stuff, great stuff.

-So we make our beautiful pixel art, our fantastic pixelated world... and when everything seems perfect, the time to project it to a screen of arbitrary size[^1] arrives.
+So we make our beautiful pixel art, our fantastic pixelated world... and when everything seems perfect, the time to project it to a screen of arbitrary size[^2] arrives.

 The simplest option in this case would be the following:
 ```Golang